ddttom/doc2web/docs/user-manual.md

 ### Text Formatting

-- Bold, italic, underline (with comprehensive italic formatting preservation from DOCX)
+- Bold, italic, underline with comprehensive preservation from DOCX
 - Strikethrough
 - Superscript and subscript
 - Font styles and sizes (in HTML output)